 eMindful provides online mindfulness classes, with a difference: in addition to prerecorded sessions, they offer scheduled, realtime classes with live instructors.
-Emindful had an existing website; their next step was to design a native app for iOS.
+Emindful had an existing website that did not function well on mobile; their next step was to design a native app for iOS.

 For the new app, the client wanted a simple, icon-based navigation menu and an improved onboarding flow.
 They also wanted to implement additional features such as in-class live chat (both text and audio), a way to filter class offerings, and offline access to content.